brigidar/galaxy_workflows/README.md

 All tools and workflows required can be retrieved from the Galaxy toolshed under the repository SNPDV.
 This can be done from the browser interface directly.
 For more information on how to install tools, please refer to the [Galaxy Toolshed Wiki](https://docs.galaxyproject.org/en/latest/ts_api_doc.html).

+### Install packages

+Although Galaxy allows to call up conda packages through the requirements tag in the xml, installing them before will make it less clunky and assure that they are functional.
+In command line type "conda install" followed by the name of the package as given in the list.
+Please install all the packages below.
+Conda will automatically add the path to the bin and you will be able to use the programs in Galaxy.
+  * biopython
+  * bedtools
+  * pandas
+  * entrez-direct
+  * sra-tools
+  * matplotlib
+  * samtools

+## Workflows

 Once installed you can upload your files through the browser or retrieve reads from NCBI based on Bioproject number with the tool "Bioproject Fastq Dump paired" into a paired read list and reference genomes with "Retrieve genome NCBI".

-## Workflows

 ### Exclusion Criteria <a name="exclusion"></a>